 Are managed services more expensive than professional services?

-Over a single year, professional services usually costs less in absolute dollars because it’s scoped to one project.
-Over three years, managed services costs more because the spend is continuous.
-The right comparison isn’t cost-per-year.
-It’s cost per outcome: a closed project versus an operating state with a published SLA.
+Over 1 year, professional services usually costs less in absolute dollars, because the spend is scoped to a single project.
+Over 3 years, managed services costs several times more, because the spend never stops.
+The comparison worth running is cost per outcome: a closed project on one side, and an operating state with a published SLA on the other.

 Can we use both at the same time?

-Yes, and that’s the most common Canadian SMB pattern.
-A managed retainer covers ongoing operations, support, and advisory.
+Yes, and that is the most common Canadian SMB pattern.
+A managed retainer covers ongoing operations, support and advisory.
 Professional services projects layer on top when a discrete change is needed: a Microsoft 365 migration, a network refresh, a SOC 2 readiness sprint.
-The two contracts run in parallel, with the managed provider often executing or coordinating the project work.
+The 2 contracts run in parallel, and the managed provider often executes or coordinates the project work.

 How long is a typical managed services contract in Canada?